Estimating the Number of Connected Components in a Graph via Subgraph Sampling: Algorithms and performance guarantees

 If the parent graph $G$ consists of disjoint union of cliques, so does the sampled graph $\tG$.
 Counting cliques in each connected components, we can rewrite the estimator \prettyref{eq:chordal-estimator} as

 where $ \cctilde_r $ is the number of components in the sampled graph $\widetilde G$ that have $ r $ vertices.
 This coincides with the unbiased estimator proposed by Frank \cite{Frank1978} for cliques, which is, in turn, based on the estimator of Goodman \cite{Goodman1949}.
-The following theorem provides an upper bound on its variance, recovering the previous result in \cite[Corollary 11]{Frank1978}:
+The following theorem, whose proof is given in \prettyref{app:proofs}, provides an upper bound on its variance, recovering the previous result in \cite[Corollary 11]{Frank1978}:

 \begin{theorem} Let $ G $ be a disjoint union of cliques with clique number at most $ \omega $.
 Then $ \cchat $ is an unbiased estimator of $ \cc(G) $ and

 where $ \cc_r $ is the number of connected components in $G$ of size $ r $. \end{theorem}